“What happened Parm?! You looked absolutely terrified.“

 Your self-limiting beliefs will continue to bring you misery until you break free from them.

-“In that moment, you looked absolutely terrified.”
-Eventually, I shared what had happened and my friend, ever the observant one, broke it down for me.
-My colleague had made a comment, and in response my face had morphed into a mask of horror.
-My colleague quickly put together that that topic was a trigger for me and because it brought about such a response, any mention would place the ball in his court.
+Eventually, I shared what had happened with a friend and he broke it down for me.
+My colleague had made a comment, and in response, my face had morphed into a mask of horror.
+My colleague quickly put together that that topic was a trigger for me and because it brought about such a response, any mention of it would place the ball in his court.
 He thus became Vulture.

 The key is very subtle here, while I was under the impression that he had the upper hand, in reality, it was me who was giving him the upper hand.
 He was just taking it and running with it.